BauerLab/VARSCOT/VARSCOT_pipeline/README.md

          -m,  --mismatch          Maximum number of mismatches (default 8).
                                   At maximum 8 mismatches can be detected which includes mismatches at the 21. position (N-position of the PAM).
          -t,  --threads           Number of threads to use (default 8).
+         -p,  --pam               Additional non-canonical PAM that should be allowed for off-target search besides (N)GG and (N)GA (default), provide only two letters (upper case, e.g. AG), optional argument
          -e,  --evaluation        Type of activity scoring, either 'mit', 'class' or 'prob' (default 'mit').
                                   The default evaluation returns the MIT score based on 'http://crispr.mit.edu/'.
                                   In addition, a classification by a Random Forest ML model can be chosen.